CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 $SCHRODINGER/utilities/jserver -shutdown
 ```

-Another reason is too many jobs in a partition.
+Another reason is too many simultaeous jobs.
 Please have a look at the
 error files for suggestions, and if this is the case, ask for less subjobs.

 ## Run a test job to help problem diagnostics